tarwn/lessthandot-hugo/blogs/content/posts/2011-04-04-using-stopat-in-the-restore.md

 One day, however, a developer came to me for help.
 An application change had been made which entered unwanted information in the database.
 We had a full backup from the previous night, and transaction logs through the current moment.
 The last full transaction log backup was from 11:00 AM.
 The user wanted QA restored to 2:00 PM, when this change was made.
 It was 4:00 PM.

-I was going to tell him it couldn’t be done, that I could only restore to 11:00 AM.
+I was going to tell him it couldn't be done, that I could only restore to 11:00 AM.
 I was quickly corrected, however, and I learned something new!
 Using STOPAT, you can restore only to a specific point in time in a database or log backup.

 [<img src="http://farm6.static.flickr.com/5143/5562927331_d499103e16.jpg" width="250" height="165" alt="SQL Saturday 2011 Raffle 110" />][1]